lanaFerrari/holiday-app-fe/README.md

 ## Testing

 Testing was implemented using **Jest** and **React Testing Library**, following a Test Driven Development approach for the core application logic.
 TDD involves writing a failing test before writing the implementation code, then writing the minimum code necessary to make the test pass, and then refactoring.
-This discipline encourages smaller, more focused functions and produces a test suite that genuinely reflects the intended behaviour of the application.
+This red-green-refactor cycle encourages smaller, more focused functions and produces a test suite that genuinely reflects the intended behaviour of the application rather than simply verifying that code exists.

+Applying TDD to a React application requires a degree of discipline, particularly when working with components that have complex interactions or depend on external libraries.
+In this project, TDD was applied primarily to the data filtering logic — the functions responsible for determining which holidays fall on a given day, and which status to assign to a holiday based on its date range relative to today.
+These functions are pure and deterministic, making them well-suited to TDD.
+Component-level tests were written after the component structure was established, focusing on verifying that the correct output is rendered for given inputs.

-React Testing Library was chosen over Enzyme or direct DOM testing because it encourages testing from the user's perspective.
-Rather than testing the internal state of a component, tests are written in terms of what a user would see and interact with.
+React Testing Library was chosen over Enzyme because it encourages testing from the user's perspective — asserting on what is visible on screen rather than on internal component state or implementation details.
 This produces tests that are more resilient to refactoring and more meaningful as documentation of expected behaviour.

 ### Running Tests